theta360developers/plugin-guide/docs/use.md

 ### Alternate techniques to get the file and filename.

-* Use normal MTP as you would with a normal Android phone
+* Use MTP as you would with a normal Android phone
 * Use a tool like Vysor to display a virtual THETA V screen to your workstation.
 To set up and use Vysor, refer to the next section on Vysor.